California 8 Hours

 For the first two years, the California 8 Hours served as the season finale of the Intercontinental GT Challenge.
 In 2019, the date was brought forward to fill the second race of the season.
-The event was replaced as the US leg of IGTC by the newly created Indianapolis 8 Hours event at Indianapolis Motor Speedway in the 2020 Intercontinental GT Challenge.
+The event was replaced as the American leg of IGTC by the newly created Indianapolis 8 Hours event at Indianapolis Motor Speedway in the 2020 Intercontinental GT Challenge.

+Over the three editions of the event, it was broadcast in part on television by CBS Sports Network, and streamed live across the internet.